awslabs/fast-differential-privacy/README.md

 # Fast Differential Privacy

-*Fast Differential Privacy* is a library that allows differentially private optimization of PyTorch models, with a few additional lines of code.
+*Fast Differential Privacy* (**fastDP**) is a library that allows differentially private optimization of PyTorch models, with a few additional lines of code.
+The goal of this library is to make DP deep learning as similar to the standard non-private learning as possible, in terms of *speed, memory cost, scalability, accuracy and hyperparameter-tuning*.
 It supports all PyTorch optimizers, popular models in [TIMM](https://github.com/rwightman/pytorch-image-models), [torchvision](https://github.com/pytorch/vision), [HuggingFace](https://huggingface.co/transformers/) (up to supported modules), multiple privacy accountants, and multiple clipping functions.
 The library has provably little overhead in terms of training time and memory cost, compared with the standard non-private optimization.

 ---